psmiraglia/ctf/infosec/ctf2/ex4.md

 		http://ctf.infosecinstitute.com/ctf2/exercises/ex4.php?file=foohttpbar

-	In both bases, the result is
+	In both cases, the result is

 		You are trying to add a remote URL.